 5. Blue-Scale Quail

-Native to some central states and central Mexico, the blue-scale quail prefer to nest on sandy soil and run, rather than fly away from danger.
-They look very exotic, and have blueish colored feathers.
+Native to some central states and central Mexico, the Blue-Scale quail prefer to nest on sandy soil and run, rather than fly away from danger.
+They look very exotic and have bluish-colored feathers.

-If you want to start raising quails for eggs, don’t choose the blue-scale breed.
-These birds only lay from April - September and with much less frequency than other quail breeds.
+If you want to start raising quails for eggs, don’t choose the Blue-Scale breed.
+These birds only lay from April to September and with much less frequency than other quail breeds.

 Start Raising Quail Today

 If you’ve never tried raising your own meat, quails will be a great place to start.

 Depending on the breed you choose, they will require less work and time to raise compared with raising rabbits, chickens, turkeys, or other homestead livestock.
 They produce delectable meat, and their eggs contain higher concentrations of protein, B12, and iron than a comparable chicken egg.